-Choosing the United Arab Emirates as a study destination prepares you to gain unique life and academic experiences.
-Here, you’ll have access to world-class education with local and international universities, and modern city life.
+Choosing the United Arab Emirates as a study destination can give you access to accredited local and international universities, diverse campuses, and modern city life.

 Steps on Applying for an Emirati Student Visa

-Now that you have an idea about the documents to prepare and how much it will cost you to study in the United Arab Emirates, here are the steps to apply for a UAE student visa:
+Now that you have an idea about the documents to prepare and the possible costs of studying in the United Arab Emirates, here are the steps to apply for a UAE student visa:

 Step 1.
 Confirm Visa Application with the University

-Upon confirming that your university can process your United Arab Emirates student visa application, follow the steps and submit the necessary documents based on their guidelines.
-Take note that some universities might also require you to pay for the full tuition fee, besides the visa processing fee.
+Upon confirming that your university can process your UAE student visa application, follow its guidelines and submit the required documents.
+Take note that some universities may also require you to pay a tuition deposit or part of your annual tuition, in addition to visa-related fees.

 Step 2.
 Apply for an Entry Permit

 There are associated fees when applying for an entry permit.
-Some universities already include these in the UAE student visa processing fee.
+Some universities already include these fees in the student visa processing package.

 Step 3.
 Submit Your Requirements Electronically

-To let your sponsor, process your visa application and entry permit, make sure to follow the guidelines in submitting the requirements.
-In most cases, you will have to submit the documents electronically, either by uploading those on a university online platform or through email to the university admissions office.
+To let your sponsor process your visa application and entry permit, follow the university’s instructions for submitting documents.
+In most cases, you will submit the documents electronically, either by uploading them to a university platform or by emailing them to the university admissions or student visa office.

 Step 4.
 Settle Initial Payments and Financial Requirements

-Some universities require applicants to settle the tuition or at least a portion of it.
-International students applying to Abu Dhabi University, for example, have to settle a $5,000 initial fee to have their UAE student visa processed.
-This amount includes the residence visa application fee already, along with other applicable fees.
+Some universities require applicants to settle tuition or at least a portion of it before the visa can be processed.
+International students applying to Abu Dhabi University, for example, must submit an initial payment of US$5,000 to the Finance Department.
+This amount includes items such as the repatriation deposit, residence visa application fee, student health insurance, maintenance deposit, application fee, and registration fee, with the balance credited toward course fees.

 Step 5.
 Wait for Visa Application Decision